-When selected, the internal echosounder is available for selection in the echosounder panel menu.
+When selected, the internal echosounder channel is available for selection in the echosounder panel menu.

-When unselected, this option disables the internal echosounder in the unit.
+When unselected, this option disables the internal echosounder channel in the unit.
 It will not be listed as an echosounder source for any unit on the network.
-Unselect this option on units which do not have a transducer connected.
+Unselect this option for channels with no transducer connected.